A photography workshop through phenomenal Fiji

 As always we will partner with local NGOs to give back with photography, as well as grow ourselves by seeing another side of Fiji.
-For this particular trip, rather than just one NGO, we will visit several amazing projects around the island focusing on sustainability, climate action, and protecting and lifting up Fijian culture and its people.
-Additionally we will visit some small but spectacular little intitatives as we go.
+For this particular trip, rather than just one NGO, we will visit several amazing projects around the island focusing on sustainability, climate action, and protecting and lifting up Fijian culture and its people, and also working with empowering Fijian women in media to communicate issues for effectively.
+Additionally we will visit some small but spectacular little intitatives as we go!
 We will document and teach as makes sense for each NGO, as well as return home informed and enlighted and challenged to spread the word and stand up for Fiji and the South Pacific.

 Is this trip difficult?

 This trip is physically moderate.
 There will be walking each day, short hikes to viewpoints, and some days of medium-length drives.
 Stairs, hills, and walking the streets will be common, and some effort to reach viewpoints will be required.
 The drives can be windy or bumpy at points, but othertimes will be smooth sailing.